E. 96th Avenue Widening Project

 Road & Lane Closures

-- Telluride Street will be closed at E. 96th Avenue starting Jan.
-5, 2026, and is scheduled to be reopened on Feb.
-5, 2026, for construction of the 36-inch water main crossing of Telluride Street and phase I of the pedestrian underpass construction.
-There will be a detour in place via Landmark Drive and E. 94th Way.
-To relieve stress on the detour route and construction traffic, drivers should avoid using E. 96th and use alternate routes such as accessing the residential areas south of E. 96th Ave. from Tower and E. 88th Avenue.
+• Telluride Street will be closed at E. 96th Avenue starting Jan.
+5, 2026, for approximately one month, for construction of the 36-inch water main crossing of Telluride Street and phase I of the pedestrian underpass construction.
+A detour will be in place via Landmark Drive and E. 94th Way.
+Additional traffic control will be in place at 96th and Landmark to increase safety in the affected area, and pedestrian access will be maintained in the closure area along 96th Avenue.
+To reduce congestion and construction-related delays, drivers are encouraged to avoid E. 96th Avenue and use alternate routes.
+Access to residential areas south of E. 96th Avenue is recommended via Tower Road and E. 88th Avenue.

 Construction Progress